SudhakarYogaraj/code_paper_spectral/README.md

 - In the root folder, run `make tests` to generate executables that will allow running the tests on the different problems.
 The tests executables are stored in */tests/problem_name/test_name*.

 - Run the tests.
-In the paper, the tests we use are *time_integration*, when we compare two trajectories, and *error_spectral*, to compare the coefficients at a given point of the slow process.
+In the paper, the tests we use are *time_integration*, to two trajectories, and *error_spectral*, to compare the coefficients at a given point of the slow process.

 - Make the figures using the scripts in */gnuplot*.